Hotel housing Texans displaced by frigid weather goes up in flames with sprinkler system frozen

 Biden declares major disaster in Texas as focus shifts to who is responsible for the winter weather crisis

-As a precaution, crews shut off power in the surrounding area while they fought the flames, according to Melissa Brown, a Killeen City Council member.
+As a precaution, crews shut off power in the surrounding area while they fought the flames, according to Mellisa Brown, a Killeen City Council member.

 “My concern was the fire spreading and engulfing the residential neighborhood behind the hotel,” Brown said in an interview.
 “There was this huge sigh of relief when I saw the electricity being turned back on.
 I knew that the immediate danger was over.”